Ogene (group)

-Ogene (/oʊˈdʒi:n/ oh-JEEN; stylised as O'G3NE and OG3NE until 2024), formerly known as Lisa, Amy & Shelley, is a Dutch three-piece music group.
-The group is made up of sisters Lisa, Amy and Shelley Vol.

-The group represented the Netherlands in the Junior Eurovision Song Contest 2007 with the song "Adem in, adem uit".
-On 19 December 2014, they won the fifth season of The Voice of Holland, earning a recording contract with EMI.
-They became the first trio to win the competition on any international version of The Voice.
+Ogene (/oʊˈdʒi:n/ oh-JEEN; stylised as OG3NE and O'G3NE until 2024), formerly known as Lisa, Amy & Shelley, is a Dutch three-piece vocal group made up of sisters Lisa, Amy and Shelley Vol. The group first rose to prominence representing the Netherlands in the Junior Eurovision Song Contest 2007 with the song "Adem in, adem uit".
+In 2014, they won the fifth season of The Voice of Holland, becoming the first trio to win any international edition of The Voice.
+Ogene later returned to the Eurovision stage as the Dutch entry for the Eurovision Song Contest 2017 with the song "Lights and Shadows", reaching the final and finishing in eleventh place.

-On 29 October 2016, it was announced that Ogene would represent the Netherlands in the Eurovision Song Contest 2017.
-On 2 March 2017, it was revealed that they would sing the song "Lights and Shadows".
-They qualified from the semifinals and ultimately placed eleventh in the final, scoring 150 points.